 ARPANSA has been out to explain the process of licencing to the community, including emphasising that the community gets to make comments on every submission; siting, construction, operation and closure.
 All documents (except those with security implications) will be available for the public to review, on the ARPANSA website and at the information sessions.
 The repository owner has to respond to all the questions satisfactorily for the regulator to approve the submission.
-ARPANSA will be reviewing the safety assessment, the Department for the Environment will be reviewing the Environmental Impact Assessment, the road authorities / marine authorities / air authorities will be reviewing the spending of any taxpayers money.
+ARPANSA will be reviewing the safety assessment, the Department for the Environment will be reviewing the Environmental Impact Assessment, the road authorities / marine authorities / air authorities will be reviewing the packaging and the Parliamentary Works Committee will be reviewing and approving the spending of any tax-payers money.
 There appears to be community acceptance in the regulators for the facility.